jadehollow/cerbos-nest/README.md

 This demo project uses Cerbos in NestJS as an interceptor to validate requests based on policies defined in Cerbos.

+Note!
+You should NOT use authentication as demonstrated, a JWT Guard in NestJS is recommended.

 ## Installation

 ```bash